mharen/mharen.github.io/blog/2011/2011-11-how-google-search-do-barrel-roll-works.md

 ---

 As a web guy I was intrigued by today’s Google easter egg.
-If you haven’t heard, go to Google and search for “<a href="https://www.google.com/search?q=do+a+barrel+roll">Do a barrel roll</a>”.
+If you haven’t heard, go to Google and search for “[Do a barrel roll](https://www.google.com/search?q=do+a+barrel+roll)”.
 If you’re using a decent browser, the entire page will do fun things.

 ![image%25255B4%25255D.png](image%25255B4%25255D.png)